 As a Physician Assistant in Internal medicine, you will be working with adults ranging from healthy individuals to those individuals who have a complex medical history.
 You will also be accepting referrals from those in general practice since you have the knowledge base to care for the more complex patients.
 If you choose this type of career environment, you will find yourself providing care to your patients over the course of an extended period.
 You will be providing care to your patients in either an office setting or a hospital setting.
 Aside from obtaining the health history and physical on your patients, you will also be working with patients who possess one or many diagnoses, and you will work to manage and coordinate their care.
 In the inpatient setting, you will be able to perform certain bedside procedures, emergent and non-emergent, conduct bedside ultrasound interpretation, x-ray interpretation, and perform and interpret EKGs, to name a few.

-10. What Does a Physician Assistant in Obstetrics and Gynecology (OB/GYN) Do?
+10. Physician Assistant's Duties in Obstetrics and Gynecology (OB/GYN)

 If you decide that you may want to explore the world of becoming a PA in obstetrics and gynecology